A special county that’s easy to call ‘home’

 It’s not a place you pass through to get somewhere else – it’s always a destination, so you’ll find Norfolk people are fiercely proud of their county, and with good reason.
-The weather’s good, with less rainfall and more sunshine than other parts of the country, the rolling countryside is incredibly scenic, and it’s a safe area too, with one of the lowest crime rates in the UK.
+The weather’s good, with less rainfall and more sunshine than other parts of the country and the schools in Norfolk are also great for growing families.
+The rolling countryside is incredibly scenic, and it’s a safe area too, with one of the lowest crime rates in the UK.

-The 90 miles of Norfolk coastline are as varied as they are beautiful.
-There are family-friendly resort towns such as Great Yarmouth and Cromer, and quieter locations with vast sandy expanses such as Holkham and Horsey, where you can enjoy peace and tranquility.
+There are lots of things to do in Norfolk and the 90 miles of coastline are as varied as they are beautiful.
+There are family-friendly resort towns such as Great Yarmouth, Hunstanton and Cromer, and quieter locations with vast sandy expanses such as Holkham and Horsey, where you can enjoy peace and tranquility.
 Nature lovers can see the largest seal colony in England at Blakeney Point, and thousands of migrating birds at Titchwell.
 Whatever your interests, there’s a beach for you in Norfolk.

 Norfolk’s other big natural draw is the Broads National Park in the east of the county.
 These man-made lakes and rivers cover 117 square miles and have more rare wildlife than any other National Park in Britain.
 They offer a host of leisure opportunities like boating and other watersports such as windsurfing, and many miles of cycle routes and footpaths wind their way through this stunning landscape.